Syringomyelia

 Syringomyelia is a generic term referring to a disorder in which a cyst or cavity forms within the spinal cord.
 Often, syringomyelia is used as a generic term before an etiology is determined.
 This cyst, called a syrinx, can expand and elongate over time, destroying the spinal cord.
 The damage may result in loss of feeling, paralysis, weakness, and stiffness in the back, shoulders, and extremities.

 Syringomyelia may also cause a loss of the ability to feel extremes of hot or cold, especially in the hands.
 It may also lead to a cape-like bilateral loss of pain and temperature sensation along the upper chest and arms.
 The combination of symptoms varies from one patient to another depending on the location of the syrinx within the spinal cord, as well as its extent.

 Syringomyelia has a prevalence estimated at 8.4 cases per 100,000 people, with symptoms usually beginning in young adulthood.
 Signs of the disorder tend to develop slowly, although sudden onset may occur with coughing, straining, or myelopathy.

 Signs and symptoms

 Syringomyelia causes a wide variety of neuropathic symptoms, due to damage to the spinal cord.
 Patients may experience severe chronic pain, abnormal sensations and loss of sensation, particularly in the hands.
 Some patients experience paralysis or paresis, temporarily or permanently.
-A syrinx may also cause disruptions in the parasympathetic and sympathetic nervous systems, leading to abnormal body temperature or sweating, bowel control issues, or other problems.
+A syrinx may also cause disruptions in the parasympathetic and sympathetic nervous systems, leading to Horner syndrome, abnormal body temperature or sweating, bowel control issues, or other problems.
 If the syrinx is higher up in the spinal cord or affecting the brainstem, as in syringobulbia, vocal cord paralysis, ipsilateral tongue wasting, trigeminal nerve sensory loss, and other signs may be present.
 Rarely, bladder stones can occur at the onset of weakness in the lower extremities.

 Classically, syringomyelia spares the dorsal column/medial lemniscus of the spinal cord, leaving pressure, vibration, touch and proprioception intact in the upper extremities.
 Neuropathic arthropathy, also known as a Charcot joint, can occur, particularly in the shoulders, in patients with syringomyelia.
 The loss of sensory fibers to the joint is theorized to lead to degeneration of the joint over time.